 The guide actually had keys for the exclusive access to explore the higher areas in the Colosseum.
 It was VIP access!

 I felt like a celebrity to have such private access to one of the most famous historical monuments in the world.
 It felt like we had the entire Colosseum all to ourselves, which is rare, considering how popular of a site this is to visit.
 I’m spoiled now, and I want this kind of experience everywhere I go.

-IT WAS PHENOMENAL and my mom, husband, and I were all blown away by the experience.
+IT WAS PHENOMENAL and my mom, and I were all blown away by the experience.

 And we weren’t the only ones.
 This is what one TFG reader said about the tour, “The Roman Guy colosseum and Roman forum tour was a stand out in the tours we did!
 We saw the underground and upper tiers.. even fifth level!!!
 The Roman Guy.. brilliant!”

 After about an hour and a half in the Colosseum, we had a bathroom break before continuing on to the Roman Forum.
 I was happy the tour included two of the main sites giving us a chance to maximize our time in Rome.
-The Roman Forum was SO GOOD, and my husband, mom, and I were all left in awe.
+The Roman Forum was SO GOOD, and we all left in awe.

 Overall, the tour was so in-depth and engaging.
 Flaminia, our tour guide, was so wonderful.
 While other tours whizzed right past us while we covered the grounds thoroughly.
 By the end of our tour, we were hot, exhausted, and thoroughly satisfied with our experience.
 I don’t want to travel without The Roman Guy ever again!